Purchases made through links earn us a small commission, at no extra cost to you.

 How I Discovered My Travel Style

-I thought that a coach tour would be perfect for me.
+I initially thought that a coach tour would be perfect for me.
 I don’t like worrying about logistical things such as where to stay and how to get to from Town A to Town B. I thought it would be better to let a tour company worry about all that for me.
 All I had to do was hop on a bus and enjoy the ride.
 It was great getting from place to place without having any stress.
 The problem was, we went from place to place very quickly.
 I soon found myself feeling ripped off that I had such little time in these wonderful places and upset that I couldn’t explore them as in-depth as I wanted to.
 I arrived home feeling like I needed a re-do of most of the places I visited.

 When I gave cruising a try, I felt the same way.
 Being in a port of call for such little time didn’t give me the deep travel experience I found myself longing for.
-This wasn’t so much a problem for me in the Caribbean, but in places like Istanbul, Santorini and some other Greek islands, I would have loved to had more time to experience the place, not just see it.
+This wasn’t so much a problem for me in the Caribbean, but in places like Istanbul, Santorini and some other Greek islands, I would have loved more time to experience the place, not just see it.

-So now I realize that the type of travel that best suites me is independent travel.
+So now I realize that the type of travel that best suits me is independent travel.
 Yes, it’s a lot more work on the planning end and I need to be very organized to maximize my vacation time.
 I also worry a bit more about things going wrong.
 It’s a trade-off that I welcome though.
 Independent travel allows me freedom- freedom to go where I want, see what I want, eat where I want, sleep where I want and spend as much or as little time in a place as I want.
 Independent travel leaves me feeling more satisfied because, as I’ve learned from other styles of travel, experiencing a destination in depth is what I value the most.

-When trying to decide what type of travel is best for you, you need to consider a lot of different things.
+When trying to decide what type of travel is best for you, you need to consider a lot of different things:

 - What is your personality?
 Are you outgoing and enjoy meeting new people or are you more introverted and prefer exploring on your own?